 Observation-1: Entries of (a) Credentials Holder controlled prioritized list of preferred SNPNs and (b) Credentials Holder controlled prioritized list of preferred GINs, are used in different steps of SNPN selection, depending on whether the entry is with or without validity conditions.

-Furthermore, entries with validity conditions are used exclusively in "", otherwise they are ignored.
+Furthermore, entries with validity conditions are used exclusively in "If the UE supports accessing an SNPN providing access for Localized services and the end user enables to access Localized services", otherwise they are ignored.

 Observation-2: Entries of (a) Credentials Holder controlled prioritized list of preferred SNPNs and (b) Credentials Holder controlled prioritized list of preferred GINs, with validity conditions are used solely when the UE supports access to an SNPN providing access for localized services and the user enables to access localized services.